fons/JavaOdeInt/README.md

 + [dopri5](http://www.unige.ch/~hairer/software.html)

-     Numerical solution of a system of first 0rder ordinary differential equations  y'=f(x,y).
+     Numerical solution of a system of first order ordinary differential equations  y'=f(x,y).
-     This is an explicit runge-kutta method of order (4)5 due to Dormand & Prince (with stepsize control and dense output).
+     This is an explicit runge-kutta method of order (4)5 due to Dormand & Prince (with step-size control and dense output).

 + [dop853](http://www.unige.ch/~hairer/software.html)